EduardSchwarzkopf/homelab/docs/decisions/ADR-005-tiered-backup-strategy.md

 - Difficult to scale to many VMs
 - No compliance differentiation

-**Why Rejected**: Single pool approach is inefficient and doesn't align with business requirements.
+**Why Rejected**: Single pool approach is inefficient and doesn't align with requirements.
 Tiered approach provides better protection at lower cost.

 ### Alternative 2: Cloud-Based Backup Tiers
 **Pros:**